fiskalizimi/pos-csharp/readme.md

 ### Sending Citizen Coupons ###

 QR Code will be scanned by the Citizen Mobile App, which in turn will send the data to the Fiscalization System for verification.
-This method mimics the Citizen Mobile App, and it is used for testing purposes.
+This method mimics the Citizen Mobile App, and is used for testing purposes.
 The SendQrCode method sends the serialized and signed citizen coupon to the fiscalization service.

 This is how you prepare and submit the request: